 The main area around Old Faithful has easy boardwalks around colorful hot springs and gushing geysers.
 There are several other areas nearby where you can also see brightly colored springs, including the stunning Grand Prismatic Spring, which looks like a huge sun.
 Head to the short Overlook Trail for the best views.

 For wildlife, head to Hayden Valley, where you can do more short hikes.
 We saw a herd of bison here that blocked the trail.
 And, of course, “America’s Serengeti”, Lamar valley.
-This is a lovely drive, with multiple places to pull off and see bison, bears and maybe even wolves.
+This is a lovely drive, with multiple places to pull off and see bison, bears, and maybe even wolves.
 You might end up in a traffic jam formed by bison walking down the road, as we did – very cool!

-I also loved the spectacular Yellowstone Falls (easy to see from Artists Point and from the Brink of the Falls) and the beautiful Grand Canyon of the Yellowstone.
+I also loved the spectacular Yellowstone Falls (easy to see from Artists Point and from the Brink of the Falls) and the beautiful Grand Canyon of Yellowstone.

 At any time of year, there are many sites to see and Yellowstone National Park is definitely a perfect US vacation idea for empty-nesters.
 If you go in the summer months, Yellowstone is one of the best June vacation ideas in the USA.
 It is less crowded at the beginning of the summer and the hiking trails are greener from all the spring rain.